A girl staring at the camera in front of a brick wall.

 • Think about who you follow online

-It can be really helpful to take a look at who you follow online.
-Sometimes, you might see people on your feed buying lots of new things, doing ‘hauls’ and showing off their successes.
-This can make you feel worse about your situation, as though you are not “successful” because you aren’t buying these things.
-If you are feeling like this, try to focus on following accounts that make you feel positive, and remember that not everything you see on social media is real.
+Social media can sometimes make you feel worse about your situation, like if you see people on your feed buying lots of new things, doing ‘hauls’ and showing off their successes.
+Try to follow accounts that make you feel good, and remember that not everything you see on social media is real.

 • Putting aside little bits each month into pots with specific goals helps you keep motivated to save.